bombchus/z64-music-wiki/docs/advanced/adsr/envelopes.md

     ![](../../assets/images/adsr/adsr-decay-dark.png#only-dark){ align=left width=365 .on-glb }

     !!! outline
-        **Decay** refers to the time it takes the sound of a sample to go from the max attack amplitude to the sustain amplitude.
+        <span style="color:#f1bb3c;"><b>Decay</b></span> refers to the time it takes the sound of a sample to go from the max attack amplitude to the sustain amplitude.
 The longer the decay is, the longer it will take for the sound to decrease in amplitude from the max attack amplitude to the sustain amplitude.

 === "Sustain"